MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deadline.md

 - If you have configured the deadline to be a certain number of days after an update is detected, and then MAU detects a new update, the deadline will be reset to apply to the new update.
 - If you have specified a deadline for all applications, you can still configure a more specific deadline for one of the applications.
 For example, you can configure a deadline of 7 days for all applications, and then specify that the deadline for Excel is 4 days.
 - Instead of configuring a specific date and time for a deadline for a specific version, you can configure that deadline to be a certain number of days after that specific version is detected by MAU.
+- If no values are set for UpdateDeadline.DaysBeforeForcedQuit or UpdateDeadline.StartAutomaticUpdates in the user configuration profile or management configuration profile, macOS automatically generates and inserts empty values for those keys in the user configuration profile.
+This does not set any deadlines.